What is a Carrier Board?

 Typically composed of cement, carrier boards provide the installation with long-lasting structural integrity and protection against the elements.
 They are especially practical in areas with high exposure to wind and rain.

 When rendering onto carrier boards, there are some specific materials you will require.
-As such, we have put together a handy buyers guide to equip you with all the knowledge you will need to understand the rendering onto carrier board process.
+As such, we have put together a handy complete guide to equip you with all the knowledge you will need to understand the rendering onto carrier board process.